Travel Essentials – How to Pack Peace of Mind

 You don’t know who has a passkey to the room, or if the key is an old style metal key, who has a copy of it.
 Would you want an uninvited visitor to come into the room while showering or sleeping?
 You can have peace of mind that the door will remain locked while you’re inside by traveling with a device that prevents your door from opening even with a key.
 It’s low cost too.

 Location: Walking alone, or anywhere you may need to call attention to your situation

 As the saying goes an ounce of prevention is worth a pound of cure.
 And so it is with your safety.
 A personal safety alarm is useful in many situations if you have a medical emergency and can’t scream if you want to just scare off someone before they get too close or is making you uncomfortable, or if you need to draw attention to your situation.
-This alarm actually sounds like a woman screaming to get the attention of those in earshot.
 Another option is an alarm app for your phone.